evertonmaciel/Rare7/README.md

 The second function uses the output provided by the first function.
 Then this function classifies the forms of rarity.

-#Data format/information
+# Data format/information

-Three types of data are supported
+The data input to Rare7 is a data frame that contains numeric and characters vectors.

+Species                         lat                 long          NumIndiv        habitat

+Annona crassiflora Mart.        -14.7777          -45.8555          2              savanna

-#How to cite
+# How to cite

-If you publish your work based on results from Rare7 (R package), please make reference to Arle and Maciel (2019) and Rabinowitz (1981) given in the following list.
+If you publish somithing based on results from Rare7 (R package), please make reference to Arle and Maciel (2019) and Rabinowitz (1981) given in the following list.

 # The main reference
 Rabinowitz, D. (1981).
 Seven forms of rarity.
 In ‘The biological aspects of rare plant conservation’.(Ed.
 H Synge) pp. 205–217.